tyirvine/Informant/README.md

 ### Privacy Policy  🔒
 Informant does not collect any personal data, period.

-# Acknowledgements <3
+# Acknowledgements 🧶
 Thank you to everyone who has contributed to this project!
+As well as all the awesome open source packages this application uses!